GLOBAL MARKETS-World stocks nudge up, bonds rally in bright end to grim quarter

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Naomi Rovnick and Dhara Ranasinghe in London and Ankur Banerjee in Singapore; Editing by Alexander Smith and Anil D'Silva)
+(Reporting by Naomi Rovnick and Dhara Ranasinghe in London and Ankur Banerjee in Singapore; Editing by Alexander Smith, Anil D'Silva and Barbara Lewis)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))